-attractive for our purposes.
-These models and dimensions have been determined by x-ray diffraction (12,13,15) and can be found in the protein database (16).

-ClyA is a pore forming cytolytic toxin expressed in several pathogenic strains of Escherichia coli and Salmonella enterica.
-Upon reaching a target-cell membrane, the soluble 34 kilodaltons (kDa) ClyA monomers undergo significant conformational changes, involving half of the monomers' amino acid residues, and subsequently assemble into membrane-bound oligomers (15,17).
+Figure 1A shows molecular models, with dimensions, of the avidin and dodecamer ClyA12 nanopore.
+The close match between the avidin outer dimensions and the pore lumen's inner dimension makes this pair attractive for our purposes.
+These models and dimensions have been determined by X-ray diffraction (13, 14, 16) and can be found in the protein database (17).
+Cytolysin A (ClyA) is a pore forming cytolytic toxin expressed in several pathogenic strains of Escherichia coli and Salmonella enterica.
+Upon reaching a target-cell membrane, the soluble 34 kDa ClyA monomers undergo significant conformational changes, involving half of the monomers' amino acid residues, and subsequently assemble into membrane-bound oligomers (16, 18).
 The resulting membrane-spanning ClyA pores form nanometer-sized circular holes in the membrane whose function as a cell barrier is lost, and this ultimately leads to cell death.
-It is clear from multiple observed pore conductances and gel studies that different oligomers of ClyA exist and may be of use for other protein nanopore studies (14).
+It is clear from multiple observed pore conductances and gel studies that different oligomers of ClyA exist and may be of use for other protein nanopore studies (15).

-Commercially available avidin (Pierce Avidin; Thermo Fisher Scientific, Waltham, MA) is purified from hen egg white, and the molecule is a tetramer that consists of four $\beta$ barrels.
-Each barrel is open at one end, which allows one end of its ligand biotin to enter and bind to residues inside the $\beta$ barrel (12,13).
-(In Fig. 1 A, two of the $\beta$ barrels (green) are clearly visible.)
-The binding of biotin to avidin represents the strongest noncovalent ligand bond found in nature (with a dissociation constant of $10^{-15}$ M), and the protein-ligand pair has been used extensively in molecular biology, biotechnology, and medical applications (18).
+Commercially available avidin (Pierce Avidin, ThermoFisher Scientific) is purified from hen egg white, and the molecule is a tetramer that consists of four beta barrels.
+Each barrel is open at one end, which allows one end of its ligand biotin to enter and bind to residues inside the beta barrel (13, 14).
+(In Fig. 1A, two of the beta barrels (green) are clearly visible.)
+The binding of biotin to avidin represents the strongest non-covalent ligand bond found in nature (with a dissociation constant of 10-15 M), and the protein-ligand pair has been used extensively in molecular biology, biotechnology, and medical applications (19).
 In our experiments, we first use apo-avidin (with no biotin bound).
 Avidin is a glyco-protein with one asparagine glycosylation binding site per monomer (Asn17).
-A single core N-Acetylglucosamine (GlcNAc) is visible at two sites in the image, which is based on the crystal structure 1AVE in the protein database (16).
-This structure has a charge of roughly seven positive charges at the pH of 7.5 used in the experiments in this article (19).
+A single core N-Acetylglucosamine (GlcNAc) is visible at two sites in the image, which is based on the crystal structure 1AVE in the protein database (17).
+This structure has a charge of roughly 7 positive charges at the pH of 7.5 used in the experiments in this paper (20).

-Avidin used in our experiments (Pierce Avidin; Thermo Fisher Scientific) has a polysaccharide attached to each of the four Asn17 locations.
-In addition to the core GlcNAc, the polysaccharides have four to five mannose and 2 GlcNAc (11).
+Avidin used in our experiments (Pierce Avidin, ThermoFisher Scientific) has a polysaccharide attached to each of the four Asn17 locations.
+In addition to the core GlcNAc, the polysaccharides have 4-5 mannose and 2 GlcNAc (12).

-Experimental setup
+Experimental Setup

-Fig. 1 B illustrates the experimental setup.
-Two chambers of electrolyte solution (150 mM NaCl, 15 mM Tris at pH 7.5) are separated and electrically isolated from each other by a lipid bilayer of 1,2-diphytanoyl-sn-glycero-3phosphocholine (Avanti Polar Lipids, Alabaster, AL) stretched across a 40-micron diameter teflon frame.
+Figure 1B illustrates the experimental setup.
+Two chambers of electrolyte solution (150mM NaCl, 15 mM TRIS at pH 7.5) are separated and electrically isolated from each other by a lipid bilayer of 1,2-diphytanoyl-sn-glycero-3-phosphocholine (Avanti Polar Lipids, Inc.) stretched across a 40 micron diameter teflon frame.
 Ag/AgCl electrodes are inserted in each chamber and a voltage bias is applied across the membrane.
 For later trapping of positively charged avidin in the pore, the trans chamber is kept at negative voltage.
 ClyA nanopores are first added to the cis chamber.
 When a single pore inserts in the membrane, the ionic current induced by the voltage bias abruptly increases, after which the remaining nanopores in solution are removed (flushed) from the cis chamber.

 The current observed for individual voltage-biased nanopores is measured, and for the work reported here, nanopores with a conductance of 1.66 nS ( $\pm$ 1%) at 30 mV bias were selected.

-This conductance value is the most commonly observed in our experiments and is the only pore conductance that shows long-term stability (>5 min).
+This conductance value is the most commonly observed in our experiments and is the only pore conductance that shows long-term stability (>5 minutes).